On and off relationship

 A 1302S variant of the Salzburg Käfer. (https://en.wheelsage.org/volkswagen/beetle/i/pictures/521430/)

 In the seventies VW finally arrived in the post war era with the Golf.
 The sporty GTI variant seemed perfect for motor sport and was homologated in Group 2, but VW Motorsport in Hannover never committed to a proper international works program.
+It is worth remembering that VW was not as comitted to motorsport at the time and VW Motorsport was little more than a association with a few people working on the projects.
 One car that deserves a mention from this time is the ''Rheila Golf''.
 In 1982 VW wanted a 16V Golf for the German Rally Championship.
 To achieve this, 400 Golf I GTI 16S with Öttinger 16V engines were sold and the car became the last Group 4 car to be homologated before Group B took over for good.
 The only outing in the WRC was at the 1982 San Remo Rally but Per Eklund/Ragnar Spjuth retired.

 The ''Rheila Golf'' at its only WRC outing, the 1982 Rally San Remo. (https://www.pinterest.dk/pin/412994228319407100/)